578 results found

 Photo ID:796884Submit Correction

-Seen flying near Marseille according to one source.
+Seen flying near Marseille according to one source - or is this Oran?
 The aircraft was requisitioned by the French navy in Beirut on 2 September 1939 and flew a few patrol missions, but was scrapped in 1940.
 Photo by: E Michaud

 Registration / Serial:F-ANPA